 Remember folks people who are not on benefits don’t fight and have any issues in their lives.

 I had no money to pay off my big mistake.

-So my girl was taken off me and before the I had a chance to wake up from my partied out hang over..
+So my girl was taken off me and before that I had a chance to wake up from my partied out hangover..

 Plans were being made to have my daughter adopted.